How to reply to, forward, and resend an email

 Yes, check out this article to learn which shortcuts to use.

-Who has access to a forwarded or resent message in the same conversation thread?
+Who has access to a forwarded or resent message?

 Anyone who has access to the existing conversation in Front will have access to the conversation if you selected Forward or Resend.